davidlonjon/toolbox/README.md

 Credits
 =======
-This is the list of all the people who should be credited for their ingeniosity and hard effort in making awesome setups, scripts and plenty of other stuff
+This is the list of all the people who should be credited for their ingenuity and hard effort in making awesome setups, scripts and plenty of other stuff

 + https://github.com/mathiasbynens/dotfiles
 + https://github.com/cowboy/dotfiles/